Peskov: Trump lawyer wrote to Kremlin, got no response

 Peskov was responding to a question from CNN on a conference call with reporters.

-Cohen -- who was executive vice president of the Trump Organization at the time he sent the email -- said Monday that he had contacted the Kremlin for assistance in building a Trump Tower in Moscow when the mogul was running for president, but denied that the project was related to Trump's campaign.
+Cohen -- who was executive vice president of the Trump Organization at the time he sent the email -- said Monday that he had contacted the Kremlin for assistance in mid-January 2016 about building a Trump Tower in Moscow when the mogul was running for president, but denied that the project was related to Trump's campaign.
 But the revelation appears to contradict Trump's vehement denials of any such business connections to Russia in the past.

 Cohen told CNN on Monday his message to Peskov was "an email that went unanswered that was solely regarding a real estate deal and nothing more."